UniMath/agda-unimath/src/order-theory/closed-intervals-posets.lagda.md

 {{#concept "closed interval" disambiguation="in a poset" Agda=closed-interval-Poset}}
 in a [poset](order-theory.posets.md) `P` is a [subtype](foundation.subtypes.md) of `P` with elements `x` and `y` with `x ≤ y` such that the subtype contains every element `z` such that `x ≤ z ∧ z ≤ y`.
-(We choose the convention of not considering the empty subtype to be a closed interval.)
+Note, in particular, that we thus consider closed intervals to be inhabited by convention.

 Any pair `x y` with `x ≤ y` induces a unique closed interval, so we can equivalently characterize closed intervals in terms of such pairs.